BlaireLeone/tufte-jekyll/_posts/2021-02-21-The-Genesis-of-Machine-Learning-Why-Neural-Networks-look-like-Our-Brains.md

 [[4\]](#_ftnref4) There are also multiple competing theories of how our perception works and especially the kinds of schema we create: check out an article that summarizes that [here](https://www.simplypsychology.org/perception-theories.html).

 [[5\]](#_ftnref5) Skinner was originally from the era of behavioral psychology in which the mind (and by association the brain) was assessed by a person’s behavior, or else response to stimuli.
 This was also the era of Pavlov’s dog conditioning experiments – a perfect example of behavioral psychology in that Pavlov provided stimuli in the form of food (further associated with the sound of a bell) and tracked how the dogs responded (by drooling).
-Read more here.

 [[6\]](#_ftnref6) Also, as anyone with even a hint of a phobia can attest to, decision making is not always accounted for by a logically weighted info.
 In the case of phobias, it can often be due to an extreme emotional experience.
 Thus, this example is far from complete.